Nanotechnology — Set 2

 Correct Answer: D. Detecting very low levels of pollutants

-Nanosensors are capable of detecting single molecules of toxic chemicals or gases in the air and water.
-Their high sensitivity allows for early detection of environmental hazards.
-These sensors are often integrated into portable devices for real-time monitoring.
+• **Detecting very low levels of pollutants** = Nanosensors are capable of detecting single molecules of toxic chemicals or gases in the air and water. • **Key significance** — Their high sensitivity allows for early detection of environmental hazards. • 💡 Wrong-option analysis: A: Measuring wind speed is a different concept; B: Predicting tides is a different concept; C: Counting tree growth is a different concept.

 Which of the following is a potential risk associated with nanoparticles in the environment?